PoliticalGraveyard.com

 Freeman, Edmund — of Manchester, Hartford County, Conn.
 Prohibition candidate for Connecticut state house of representatives from Manchester, 1910.
 Burial location unknown.

 Freeman, Edward — of Ypsilanti Township, Washtenaw County, Mich.
 Democrat.
-Candidate in primary for supervisor of Ypsilanti Township, Michigan, 1974.
+Candidate for supervisor of Ypsilanti Township, Michigan, 1974.
 Still living as of 1974.

 Freeman, Edward D. — of Wilton, Fairfield County, Conn.
 Democrat.
 Alternate delegate to Democratic National Convention from Connecticut, 1916.
 Burial location unknown.